List of Justified characters: Hunter Mosley

 Sheriff Hunter Mosley (played by Brent Sexton) is the corrupt Sheriff in Harlan County.
-In Season 1 it is revealed that he is on the Miami cartels payroll as he attempts to kill and or capture Raylan for them.
-Raylan gets the upper hand and arrests him, he spends the rest of the series behind bars.
-He, along with Alro Givens and Josiah Carin are the only people alive who know the true identity of fugitive Drew Thompson.
-When Raylan offers him the same deal he offered Arlo in exchange for Thompson's identity Mosley shivs Arlo in prison to prevent him from talking.
+In season 1 it is revealed that he is on the Miami cartel's payroll as he attempts to kill and or capture Raylan for them.
+Raylan gets the upper hand and arrests him, and he spends the rest of the series behind bars.
+He, along with Arlo Givens and Josiah Carin, are the only people alive who know the true identity of fugitive Drew Thompson.
+When Raylan offers him the same deal he offered Arlo in exchange for Thompson's identity, Mosley shivs Arlo in prison to prevent him from talking.
 In the aftermath of Arlo's death Mosley is transferred to supermax but instead of going by prison bus Raylan takes charge of him.
 Raylan intends to force the real identity of Thompson out of Hunter but he repeatedly attempts suicide instead of talking.
 He is last seen telling Raylan that no matter what he thinks of himself Raylan will always be Arlo's son.

 Mike Reardon

 Judge Mike "The Hammer" Reardon (played by Stephen Root) is judge in the same government building as the Marshal's office.
 Known for his heavy handed approach to sentencing criminals he is feared and hated by many.
 This causes him to come under threat several times, once by a newly released convict he sentenced and again by a family involved in a case he is presiding over.
 It is rumored he wears a speedo and revolver under his robes in court.
-Reardon is last seen in Season 5 as he, Raylan Givens and David Vasquez conspire to have Kendall Crowe tried as an adult for the attempted shooting of Art Mullen in order to get Kendall's uncle, Darryl Crowe Jr., to confess to being the real shooter.
+Reardon is last seen in season 5 as he, Raylan Givens and David Vasquez conspire to have Kendall Crowe tried as an adult for the attempted shooting of Art Mullen in order to get Kendall's uncle, Darryl Crowe Jr., to confess to being the real shooter.

 Shelby Parlow

-Sheriff Shelby Parlow (played by Jim Beaver) originally worked for Black Pike Coal at the same time as Boyd Crowder in Season 2.
+Sheriff Shelby Parlow (played by Jim Beaver) originally worked for Black Pike Coal at the same time as Boyd Crowder in season 2.
 He is fired after an attempted robbery goes wrong and becomes a greeter at a big box store.
-In Season 3 he becomes Boyd's man for Sheriff in a race to depose current Sheriff Napier, eventually winning due to Boyd's dirty tactics.
-He initially does what Boyd asks of him while in office but eventually distances himself from the local criminal kingpin in order to serve as a truly honest cop in such a corrupt town, going so far as to secretly harbor a prostitute, Ellen May, Boyd intended to kill.
-In Season 4, it is revealed that Shelby is notorious fugitive Drew Thompson who fled after shooting Theo Tonin in eye in Panama and stealing $2 million worth of cocaine.
+In season 3 he becomes Boyd's man for Sheriff in a race to depose current Sheriff Napier, eventually winning due to Boyd's dirty tactics.
+He initially does what Boyd asks of him while in office but eventually distances himself from the local criminal kingpin in order to serve as a truly honest cop in such a corrupt town, going so far as to secretly harbor a prostitute, Ellen May, whom Boyd intended to kill.
+In season 4, it is revealed that Shelby is notorious fugitive Drew Thompson, who fled after shooting Theo Tonin in the eye in Panama and stealing $2 million worth of cocaine.
 He becomes the focal point of the season as several criminal organizations and the U.S. Marshals set out to find him.